 Phil was born in Toledo, Ohio, but grew up on the shores of Lake Erie in Luna Pier Michigan.
+Phil was the second of seven very creative siblings.
 In 1970 Uhl was living in Milwaukee, Wisconsin earning eighty dollars a month as a VISTA volunteer.
-(Domestic Peace Corps) When his term ended, he decided that he had had enough of cold winters, and purchased a one way ticket to Hawaii.
+(Domestic Peace Corps) When his term ended, he decided that he was finished with cold winters, and purchased a one way ticket to Hawaii.

 By the mid 80s, Uhl had added video coverage of sailing events to his list of capabilities, when he and his San Francisco based partner, Leslie DeMeuse, started Channel Sea Television.
 Soon after that, an additional office was opened in Tokyo, with another long time friend and partner, Karou Soehata.

-Meanwhile, in Hawaii, Channel Sea Television was responsible for the worldwide Television coverage of the KENWOOD CUP SERIES, after the Kenwood Corporation took over the sponsorship of the Clipper Cup from Pan Am, as well as, the TV coverage of the biennial TRANSPAC Race .
+Meanwhile, in Hawaii, CSTV was responsible for the worldwide Television coverage of the KENWOOD CUP SERIES, after the Kenwood Corporation took over the sponsorship of the Clipper Cup from Pan Am, as well as, the TV coverage of the biennial TRANSPAC Race .